“Jazz music’s new messiah”

 Free and open to the public, no reservations required

-Jacob Collier will discuss and demonstrate facets of his process of composing and arranging music.
+Jacob Collier discussed and demonstrated facets of his process of composing and arranging music.

 About the MIT Festival Jazz Ensemble